 Which Alternative to H&R Block Is Right For You?

 H&R Block is a solid tax filing software that gives you the chance to have your tax return reviewed by a real human in a physical office.

 This can help you feel more confident, especially if you are nervous about filing your tax returns.

 H&R Block’s pricing starts at $0, thanks to its free edition.
 Nonetheless, you may still want to look at what other tax filing software options have to offer.

-TaxAct and TaxSlayer offer the best value depending on needs, especially if you run a charitable organization, own a small business, and file your own taxes.
+TaxSlayer and FreeTaxUSA offer the best value depending on needs, especially if you run a charitable organization, own a small business, and file your own taxes.

-TurboTax is another solid option.
+TurboTax is another solid option, especially for investors who trade crypto.
 However, it is a little bit more expensive compared to other services in its class.